lucylow/salty-wet-man/README.md

 **Data Augmentation**

   * **Label-peserving transfomations**
-    * Transformed images do not need to be stored on the GPU disk
+    * Transformed images do not need to be stored on GPU disk to save space
     * **Image translation and horizontal reflections**

   * **RGB channel intensities**
-    * Add a transformation **(covariance matrix) to each RGB image pixel**
+    * Add transformation **(covariance matrix) to each RGB image pixel**
-    * Object idenity is invariant to changes in intensity/colour of images
+    * Object idenity invariant to changes in intensity/colour of images

 **Dropout Rates**

   * ReLu neutrons
-  * Dropout is used for first two fully-connected layers
+  * Dropout is used for first two fully-connected (FC) layers (4096 and 4096)

 ---